 The condition of bridges nationwide has improved markedly since the early 1990s.
-Of the nearly 600,000 roadway bridges in 2001, the Federal Highway Administration found that 14 percent were structurally deficient and 14 percent were functionally obsolete.
-About 40 percent of bridges were either structurally deficient or functionally obsolete in 1991 .
+Of the 591,877 roadway bridges in 2002, the Federal Highway Administration found that 14 percent were structurally deficient and 14 percent were functionally obsolete.
+About 35 percent of all bridges in 1992 were either structurally deficient or functionally obsolete .

-In general, bridges in rural areas suffer more from structural deficiencies than functional obsolescence (particularly on local roads), whereas the reverse is true for bridges on roads in urban areas (figure 86 and figure 87) .
-A large proportion of problem bridges nationwide are those supporting local rural roads: about 71,000 of the 165,000 deficient bridges in 2001 (43 percent) are rural local bridges.
-Problems are much less prevalent on other parts the highway network.
-Nevertheless, in 2001, 20 percent of urban Interstate bridges and 12 percent of rural Interstate bridges were deficient.
+In general, bridges in rural areas suffer more from structural deficiencies than functional obsolescence (particularly on local roads), whereas the reverse is true for bridges on roads in urban areas (figure 11-6 and figure 11-7).
+A large number of problem bridges nationwide are those supporting local rural roads: 44,156 of the 163,000 deficient and obsolete bridges in 2002 (27 percent) were rural local bridges.
+Problems are much less prevalent on other parts of the highway network.
+Nevertheless, in 2002, 26 percent of urban Interstate bridges and 16 percent of rural Interstate bridges were deficient or obsolete.

 1 Structurally deficient bridges are counted separately from functionally obsolete bridges even though most structurally deficient bridges are, by definition, functionally obsolete.